gnzlbg/static_vector/README.md

 >   `value_type` is called the number of times equal to the number of elements
 >   in the vector after the erased elements.
 >
-> - Throws: Nothing unless an exception is thrown by the assignment operator or
+> - _Throws_: Nothing unless an exception is thrown by the assignment operator or
 >   move assignment operator of `value_type`.

+---

-Notes (not part of the specification):
+Notes (not part of the specification): the erasure methods have no preconditions, so they have wide contracts and are conditionally `noexcept`.

-> - _Pre-condition_: `new size > 0` is always true because size is an unsigned
->   integer, so these functions have no preconditions and wide contracts.
->
-> - _Invariant_: the relative order of the elements before and after the erased
->   element range remains unchanged.
+Note that the precondition `new_size > 0` is always satisfied because sizes are unsigned integers.
+Also, the relative order of the elements before and after the erased element range remains unchanged.

+---

 ```c++
 constexpr void swap(fixed_capacity_vector x)